-The Company has involvement with various variable interest entities (VIE or VIEs).
-These VIEs consist of LSV Employee Group III, LLC (LSV Employee Group III) and investment products established for clients created in the form of various types of legal entity structures.
+The Company has involvement with various variable interest entities (VIE or VIEs) primarily co-sponsored investment products established for clients created in the form of various types of legal entity structures.
 Effective January 1, 2016, the Company adopted the amendments contained in Accounting Standards Update (ASU) No. 2015-02, Consolidation (Topic 810): Amendments to the Consolidation Analysis (ASU 2015-02) which amends the current guidance for both the VIE and the voting interest entity (VOE) consolidation models.
 This guidance rescinds the indefinite deferral of the VIE guidance for investment companies that permitted application of the risks and rewards based approach.
 The adoption of ASU 2015-02 did not have any affect on the consolidated financial statements and related disclosures (See Note 3).